Duration

 In Bariloche, selected hotels work closely with the local community and apply eco-friendly practices, including energy efficiency and waste reduction.
 In El Calafate, our preferred hotels include a 3* property that prioritizes sustainable water and energy use, and a boutique 4* hotel that incorporates local materials and crafts while supporting regional artisans and producers.

-In Ushuaia, the selected 3-star hotel, Tierra de Leyendas is a sustainable hotel that minimizes its environmental impact through energy and water conservation, waste reduction, and the elimination of single-use plastics.
+In Ushuaia, the selected 3-star hotel, is a sustainable hotel that minimizes its environmental impact through energy and water conservation, waste reduction, and the elimination of single-use plastics.
 It uses refillable amenities, composts organic waste, sources local and organic food, and offers filtered glacier water to avoid bottled water.
-The hotel’s owner also leads the “A Limpiar Ushuaia” movement, promoting environmental education and plastic bans in the city, further reinforcing the hotel’s commitment to sustainability.
+The hotel’s owner, Maia Muriel, also leads the “A Limpiar Ushuaia” movement, promoting environmental education and plastic bans in the city, further reinforcing the hotel’s commitment to sustainability.

-For the superior itinerary, however, there are currently no 4-star hotels with strong sustainability practices.
+For the superior itinerary, however, there is currently no 4-star hotel with strong sustainability practices.
 That said, the 4-star property we’ve chosen integrates thoughtfully into its natural surroundings.

 In Buenos Aires, our select hotels include a 3* property that integrates sustainable practices and environmental responsibility, offering guests a comfortable stay in a place with green architecture and sustainable materials.
 On the other hand, the 4* property includes in their practices waste and water reduction as well as cultural promotion.